Activist investor Snow Park urges Cedar to explore sale

 Snow Park said a deal could potentially value Cedar at more than $8 per share, a substantial premium to its current trading price of around $5.60 per share.

-Since new management took over in 2011, Cedar has been shifting out of noncore retail assets such as shopping malls to focus on grocery-anchored strip malls.
+Under new management since 2011, Cedar has been shifting out of non-core retail assets such as shopping malls to focus on grocery-anchored strip malls.

 Snow Park said in July it had bought a stake in Dillard’s Inc (DDS.N) and encouraged the retailer to unlock the value of its real estate by considering other uses for some properties.